Elaborate Underground Base

 - The Island of Bardos from Mazinger Z: Dr. Hell set his first base in the subterranean mazes of that island, building all what he needed for his Super Villain Lair: a war room for planning strategies, private chambers for his Co-Dragons, barracks for his Mooks, several hangars, laboratories to build weapons, Humongous Mecha and cyborgs, training fields for his troops and Robeasts, his throne room...

 - Dr. Kabuto's lab basement also counts.
 It was hilariously lampshaded by Kouji in the original manga (since Juzo had built Mazinger Z in his home in the middle of a city whereas his anime version did it in his mansion located in Mount Fuji), when he found the entrance and asked: "Since when is there a basement in the garden?"

 - Great Mazinger: Mykene were a civilization had lived underground for millennia, so their entire empire -an intrincate network of caves and caverns- was an Elaborate Underground Base.

 - Jaburo of Mobile Suit Gundam.
+As the Earth Federation's military headquarters, it is enormous, having easily enough space for a small city, multiple war factories, and docking space and retractable launch pads for at least a dozen spaceships at once.
 Granted that it's only seen in a few episodes of the original series before being blown away in Mobile Suit Zeta Gundam, but it does get additional screentime in Stardust Memory and MS IGLOO.